shohei909/Lisla/document/en/sora/README.md

 ### Blacklisted whitespaces

 Below is the blacklist of whitespace characters.
 They could cause confusing behaviors.
-So that, Sora prohibits the use of them in unquoted strings.
+So that, Litll prohibits the use of them in unquoted strings.

 * `U+000B` (VT, Vertical Tab)
 * `U+000C` (FF, From feed)